Paper Topic Assignment

 - This can eventually become your first introductory paragraph for the paper

-- Introduce and summarize your paper and what it will cover.
+- Introduce and summarize your paper and what it covers (as if the paper was already written).

 - Do not introduce or summarize broad concepts, such as the Internet, cybercrime, etc.

-- A well-researched and thoughtful summary allows for good feedback.
+- A well-researched and thoughtful summary paragraph allows for good feedback.

 - Be clear and direct.